GreensboroDaySchool/HiveFive/README.md

 # HiveFive
-iOS version of the famous "Hive" game
+iOS version of the famous "Hive" board game